Library Director – Wilder Memorial Library (Weston, VT)

 Someone who can:

-• devote themselves to the patron experience;
+• devote him or herself to the patron experience;

 • model integrity, transparency and empathy;